beginning of content

 How do asthma preventers work?

 Preventers help control asthma symptoms and prevent attacks.
-These medicines reduce the inflammation (redness and swelling) in the airways that can contribute to asthma symptoms.
+These medicines reduce the inflammation (redness and swelling) in the airways that cause asthma.

 Combination inhalers

-Some preventers contain 'long-acting bronchodilators' in addition to a corticosteroid.
+Some preventers contain 'long-acting bronchodilators' with a corticosteroid.
 These are combination inhalers.

 The long-acting bronchodilator helps to relax your tightened airway muscles.
 They allow your airways to open so more air can reach your lungs.
-Some names of long-acting bronchodilators are formoterol or salmeterol.
+Some names of long-acting bronchodilators are:

 Montelukast

-You may be prescribed a preventer called montelukast, which comes as a tablet.
+You may be prescribed a preventer called montelukast, which is a tablet.
 This can be used alone or together with an inhaled preventer.

 If you or your child experience changes to your mood, sleep or behaviour while taking montelukast, tell your pharmacist or doctor.